What is Busy on Busy in Microsoft Teams?

 Controlling Busy on Busy in Microsoft Teams?

-The Calling Policies can be found in the Teams Admin Center under Voice > Calling Policies.
-Here you can see all the policies for your organization, click on the policy you want to modify (or add a new one) and look in the settings for the option called: “Busy on busy when in a call”.
+The Calling Policies are in the Teams Admin Center under Voice > Calling Policies.
+Here you can see all the policies for your organization, click on the policy you want to modify (or add a new one) and look in the settings for the option: “Busy on busy when in a call”.

 Here you have four choices that can be configured:

-- Enabled – Incoming calls will be rejected using a busy tone.
+- Enabled – Incoming secondary calls will be rejected using a busy tone.

-- User controlled – Lets the users configure their own preferences in the Teams client.
+- User controlled – This lets the users configure their preferences in the Teams client.